brandiw/mern-token-auth/README.md

 * Enable CORS on back-end routes
 * Delete /* route from app.js
 * In React, use full links instead of relative links in axios calls
+* Consider moving client and server to separate locations

 # Backend Routes
 METHOD | URL | Purpose